ysmservice/easyNOMP/README.md

 ### Plz Buy Me Some Coffee?

-Donate if you like, but no development is being done as I've abandoned the project a long time ago due to workload and irrelevance (check out pexaproject.com).
+Donate if you like, but not much development is being done.
+I may add a few easy to do features.
 If you would like to take over, simply fork the repository by clicking "fork" in the top right.
-You may edit these addresses and place your own.

 BTC: `bc1qffd7j4jdspfjc8mr05g8yqfncjfdnzamec53tr`